-When defining a criterion evaluated on a surface or body this parameter defines the names of the exodus entity sets (e.g. sideset, nodeset, element blocks) where the criterion will be evaluated.
+When defining a criterion evaluated on a surface or body, this parameter defines the names of the exodus entity sets (e.g. sideset, nodeset, element blocks) where the criterion will be evaluated.
 The syntax for this parameter is: "location_name {string} {...}".
 The string values are the names of the exodus entity sets that make up the surfaces or element blocks of interests.
 For most criteria there will be only one string following the location_name keyword.
 However, for some types of criteria this option may contain multiple values specified by spaces.
 An example of this would be criteria related to CFD applications where multiple sidesets are specified for either inlets or outlets.

-3.3.5 location type
+3.3.5 location_type

 When defining a criterion evaluated on an entity set, i.e. "location_name" is set, one can specify the application location type using the format: "location_type {string} {...}".
 Current options include "sideset", "nodeset", and "element_block".
 For most criteria there will be only one string following the location_type keyword.
-However, for some types of criteria this option may contain multiple values specified by spaces.
-An example of this would be criteria related to CFD applications where multiple sidesets are specified for either inlets or outlets.
+However, for some types of criteria this option may contain multiple values specified by spaces, e.g., criteria related to CFD applications where multiple sidesets are specified for either inlets or outlets.

-3.3.6 Parameters for Mass Properties Matching Problems
+3.3.6 Parameters for Matching Mass Properties

-The following mass properties can be specified by the user and Plato will attempt to generate a design that has matching mass properties.
-This can be done either by using this criterion, "type mass_properties", in a constraint or as part of the objective.
-When using it in the objective the user may need to modify the "weight" parameter in the objective to strengthen or weaken the enforcement of the mass property matching.
-If used as a constraint in a problem that already has a constraint you should use the "rol" optimization algorithms which handle multiple constraints in a single problem.
+The following mass properties can be specified by the user, and Plato will attempt to generate a design that has matching mass properties, either by using this criterion, "type mass_properties," in a constraint or as part of the objective.
+When using it in the objective, the user may need to modify the "weight" parameter in the objective to strengthen or weaken the enforcement of the mass property matching.
+If used as a constraint in a problem that already has a constraint, you should use the ROL optimization algorithms, which handle multiple constraints in a single problem.
 The following is a typical criterion block specifying mass properties to be matched: